Phase 2 Sound Mat

 Welcome back!
-It has been wonderful to see the children return to school happy and full of enthusiasm we are delighted to have all of them back in their new classrooms.
+It has been wonderful to see the children return to school happy and full of enthusiasm ready for the year ahead.
 We are writing to share some information about life in Year 1.

-Our two classes are Wrens with Miss Hedgecock and Robins with Miss Pritchard and Mrs Davies and Mrs Drew from November.
-Our teaching assistants are Mrs Downs (Wrens) and Mrs Evans and Mrs Young (Robins).
+Our two classes are Wrens with Miss Hedgecock and Robins with Mrs Drew (Tues-Thurs) and Mrs Maher (Mon/Fri).
+Our teaching assistants are Mrs Downs (Wrens) and Mrs Evans (Robins).

-Although things are slightly different we will be keeping the Early Years ethos going throughout the first term where the children will have time to lead their learning in different areas of the classroom and outside.
+To support a smooth transition we will be keeping the Early Years ethos going throughout the first term where the children will have time to lead their learning in different areas of the classroom.
 Please continue to discuss with them the importance of washing their hands throughout the day and to try not to touch each other unnecessarily.
 We will be supporting the children in a positive way to help them keep safe at school.

-We will be using the outside learning environments throughout each day so please could you ensure that your child has a pair of named wellies to be left in school all term and always bring a named waterproof coat into school each day even when the sun is shining.
+As this project centres around the world we hope to be spending lots of time outside, so please could all children bring in a pair of named wellies to be left in school and always bring a named waterproof coat each day even when the sun is shining.

 Homework and Reading at home